 The second step is the incision which is almost always made on the back of the ear.
 When performed on the front of the ear, they are placed within the folds to hide them.
 Next, sutures are used to secure the cartilage in place.

 Then, stitches close the incision.
 A skilled surgeon will use extreme care and discretion so as to not distort other structures on the ear and to avoid an unnatural look.

 If you plan to have ear surgery performed as an outpatient, you will need to arrange to have someone drive you home after surgery.
 It is ideal if they can stay with you for at least one night after surgery, as having help and support will allow you to focus on initial recovery.

 After surgery, your ears are wrapped in a bandage to protect them from any trauma and to support proper healing and recovery.
 Your PSI Miami surgeon will give you specific instructions for proper aftercare, including medications to take orally or to be applied topically which may reduce any risk of infection and ease any pain symptoms.
 Children must be monitored carefully during the recovery process to ensure proper healing.

-How to Choose a Trustworthy Plastic Surgeon
+How to Choose a Trustworthy Plastic Surgeon for an Otoplasty

 Getting ear surgery involves some important decision-making.
 The first decision you’ll make is your surgeon.
 Selecting a board-certified plastic surgeon experienced in performing otoplasty is crucial to optimize your experience and results.
 In addition to their credentials, it is a good idea to look over examples of a surgeon’s work.
 Before-and-after photos are a great way to set realistic expectations and help you choose a skilled provider.